kennedyoliveira/pastebin4j/README.md

 System.out.println("Paste created at url: " + url);
 ```

-The api gives you enums with all the information so you can just select it easy, doens't need to remember, the class `PasteHighLight` has all the SyntaxHighLight currently implemented in the PasteBin, the class `PasteExpiration` has all the possible values for Expiration in a Paste and the `PasteVisibility` has the visibility status of a paste.
+The api gives you enums with all the information so you can just select it easy, doesn't need to remember, the class `PasteHighLight` has all the SyntaxHighLight currently implemented in the PasteBin, the class `PasteExpiration` has all the possible values for Expiration in a Paste and the `PasteVisibility` has the visibility status of a paste.

 You can create a guest Paste by using a `GuestPaste` instead of a paste.